dalmolingroup/easylayout/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# easylayout: Publication-Ready Networks Directly in your IDE
+# easylayout: an R package for interactive force-directed layouts within RStudio

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/dalmolingroup/easylayout/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dalmolingroup/easylayout/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Easylayout is an R package that seamlessly bridges manipulation and visualization by leveraging the user’s IDE itself (e.g., RStudio, VSCode).
-It is **not** yet another visualization library, but instead aims to interconnect existing libraries and streamline their usage into the R ecosystem.
-Easylayout takes an igraph object and serializes it into a web application integrated with the IDE’s interface through a Shiny server.
+easylayout is an R package that seamlessly bridges manipulation and visualization by leveraging the user’s IDE itself (e.g., RStudio, VSCode).
+It is **not** yet another visualization library, but instead aims to interconnect existing libraries and streamline their usage into the R ecosystem. easylayout takes an igraph object and serializes it into a web application integrated with the IDE’s interface through a Shiny server.
 The web application lays out the network by simulating attraction and repulsion forces.
 Simulation parameters can be adjusted